vankedisi (VANKEDISI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 vankedisi Historical Price

-According to the latest data gathered on vankedisi live price page, the current price of vankedisi is 0.01867722USD.
-The circulating supply of vankedisi(VANKEDISI) is 85.59M VANKEDISI , giving it a market capitalization of $1.61M.
+According to the latest data gathered on vankedisi live price page, the current price of vankedisi is 0.01931846USD.
+The circulating supply of vankedisi(VANKEDISI) is 85.59M VANKEDISI , giving it a market capitalization of $1.65M.

 - 30 Days0.00%$ --$ 0.023087$ 0.014054